-networking [8] and fixed-point access links [9].
+The ever-increasing requirements of Internet-enabled applications and services have exhaustively strained the capacity of conventional cellular networks.
+One promising technology for augmenting the throughput of the fifth generation (5G)wireless systems is exploiting new spectrum resources, e.g. millimeter wave (mmWave) [2-6].
+Recently, the mmWave band from 30 GHz to 300 GHz has been applied in numerous commercial scenarios to enhance the network capacity, such as local area networking [7], personal area networking [8] and fixed-point access links [9].
 In contrast to the traditional sub-6 GHz communications, mmWave has two distinguishing properties [10].
 One is the sensitivity to blockage effects, which dramatically increases the penetration loss for mmWave signals [11].
-As a result, the path loss of nonline-of-sight (NLOS) transmissions is much more severe than that of line-of-sight (LOS) links [12], [13].
-The other feature of mmWave networks is the small wavelength, which shortens the size of antenna elements so that large antenna arrays can be employed at devices for enhancing the directional array gain [10], [11].
+As a result, the path loss of non-line-of-sight (N-LOS) transmissions is much more severe than that of lineof-sight (LOS) links [12, 13].
+The other feature of mmWave networks is the small wavelength, which shortens the size of antenna elements so that large antenna arrays can be employed at devices for enhancing the directional array gain [10, 11].
 This property significantly reduces the path loss, inter-cell interferences, noise power and thus improving the system throughput [14].

 Accordingly, several works have paid attention to these two distinctive features when analyzing mmWave networks.
 The primary article [15] proposed a directional beamforming model with a simplified path loss pattern to analyze the mmWave communications.
-Then, Bai and Heath [10] optimized the path loss model by a stochastic blockage scheme.
+Then, authors in [10] optimized the path loss model by a stochastic blockage scheme.
 However, the antenna pattern in this work was over-simplified such that it failed to depict the exact properties of a practical antenna, for example, the front-back ratio, beamwidth, and nulls [16].
 Then, a realistic antenna pattern was introduced in [17].
-To capture the randomness of networks, stochastic geometry has been widely applied in numerous studies [10], [13], [15], [18].
+To capture the randomness of networks, stochastic geometry has been widely applied in numerous studies [10, 13, 15, 18].
 More specifically, the locations of base stations (BSs) follow a Poisson Point Process (PPP).
 Since mmWave is able to support ultra-high throughput in short-distance communications [19], a recent work [13] considered a Poisson Cluster Process (PCP) instead of PPP to evaluate short-range mmWave networks, which obtains a close characterization of the real world.

 In addition to expanding the available spectrum range, another significant objective of 5G cellular networks is improving the spectral efficiency [20].
 Lately, non-orthogonal multiple access (NOMA) has kindled the attention of academia since it realizes multiple access in the power domain rather than the traditional frequency domain [21].
 The main merit of such approach is that NOMA possesses a perfect balance between coverage fairness and universal throughput [22].
-In contrast to the conventional orthogonal multiple access (OMA), the successive interference cancellation (SIC) is applied at near NOMA users, which have robust channel conditions [21], [23].
-The detailed process is that the receiver with SIC first subtract the partner's information from the received signal and then decode its own
+In contrast to the conventional orthogonal multiple access (O-MA), the successive interference cancellation (SIC) is applied at near NOMA users, which have robust channel conditions [21, 23].
+The detailed process is that the receiver with SIC first subtract the partner's information from the received signal and then decode its own message [24].
+Since NOMA users are capable of sharing same frequency resource at the same time, numerous advantages are proposed in recent works, such as improving the edge throughput, decreasing the latency and strengthening the connectivity [25-29].